pgonzalezb4/Markowitz-Portfolio-Optimization/README.md

 # Markowitz-Portfolio-Optimization
-Implementation of the minimum variance portfolio and max sharpe ratio portfolio using Python, CVXPY and Scipy
+Implementation of the minimum variance portfolio and maximum sharpe ratio portfolio using Python, CVXPY and Scipy